S-7mza/project-predictive-template/workshops/08_PRE_WORK_TRAINING_HANDOFF.md

 Send 3 working days before the session.

 Required inputs
-- Final dashboards ready for demo and training.
+- Interfaces where predictions are consumed (dashboards, apps, reports, APIs) ready for demo and training.
-- Training slides or quick-start guides.
+- Training slides or quick-start guides on how to interpret and act on predictions.
 - List of user groups and their proficiency levels.

 Required attendees